-Pickpockets operate in crowded touristic area, and they do go after the obvious foreigner.
-Be especially wary in Bratislava's Old Town, the popular Christmas markets, and on public buses, trams, or trains.
+Pickpockets operate in crowded tourist areas, and focus on distracted tourists.
+Be especially wary in popular visitor sights, on public buses, trams, or trains.

-Like in other places in Europe, thieves can work in teams.
-One will distract the victim while the other snatches the goods and hands it off to a swift accomplice.
+Thieves often work in teams; one will distract the victim while the other snatches the goods and hands it off to a swift accomplice.
 Likewise, a group of children might divert your attention by begging or with cute antics, while another fishes your pockets.
 This happens in a matter of seconds.

 Campsites can also be places of theft.
 The Zlaty Piesky area has been known to house a robber or two.
 Err on caution when leaving valuables in your tent.

 Going out for a night on the town carries its own safety issues.
-There have been a few reports of visitors getting spiked drinks from locals.
-They woke up several hours later with their pockets emptied.
+There have been a few reports of drink spikings, with the victims waking up several hours later with their pockets emptied.
 Don't be paranoid, but exercise sober judgment when accepting drinks from people you don't know.
 Better yet, go with your new friend to the bar and watch the drinks being made.

-There are some dodgy taxi drivers that might try to rip you off by adding an imaginary surcharge to the metered value, what might be described as a dumb tourist tax.
+There are some dodgy taxi drivers that might try to rip you off by adding an imaginary surcharge to the metered value, which might be described as a dumb tourist tax.
 Others might not run the meter at all and dream up an exorbitant fare at the end of the journey.
 Don't fall for either.
-Insist on the meter and only pay the fare shown on it.
-Ask the driver what the expected fare would be (usually around 25 - 30 euros, depending on traffic).
+Insist on them using the meter and only pay the fare shown on it.
+Ask the driver what the expected fare would be – of course depending on traffic.

-Car break-ins can also be a nuisance, and thieves might smash your windows whether or not valuables are in plan view.
+Car break-ins are not uncommon, and thieves might smash your windows whether or not valuables are in plain view.
 Better to take everything you don't want to lose with you, or hide any belongings so they aren't in plain sight.

-If you're driving a car with foreign licence plate, you might be a target of theft.
-There have been a few cases where someone was fixing a flat tyre and robbers helped themselves while the driver was busy.
+If you're driving a car with a foreign license plate, you might be a target of theft.
+There have been a few cases where someone was fixing a flat tire and robbers helped themselves while the driver was busy.
 Lock the car before sorting out any such problem.